njh/mqtt-sn-tools/README.md

 Subscribing
 -----------

-    Usage: mqtts-sub [opts] -t <topic>
+    Usage: mqtt-sn-sub [opts] -t <topic>

       -1             exit after receiving a single message.
       -c             disable 'clean session' (store subscription and pending messages when client disconnects).
       -d             Enable debug messages.
-      -h <host>      MQTT-S host to connect to.
+      -h <host>      MQTT-SN host to connect to.
 Defaults to '127.0.0.1'.
       -i <clientid>  ID to use for this client.
-Defaults to 'mqtts-tools-' appended with the process id.
+Defaults to 'mqtt-sn-tools-' appended with the process id.
       -k <keepalive> keep alive in seconds for this client.
 Defaults to 0.
       -p <port>      Network port to connect to.
 Defaults to 1883.
       -t <topic>     MQTT topic name to subscribe to.